bcrowell/bcrowell.github.io/african_covid_paradox/index.md

 to be really, really low.

 That's good, but totally unexpected.
-For comparison, here's a map from before COVID of how badly different regions of the world are afflicted with lower respiratory tract infections.
+For comparison, here's a map from before COVID of how badly different regions of the world were generally afflicted with lower respiratory tract infections.
 The colors represent something called a "disability-adjusted life year" (DALY), which is a way of measuring how many years of life people missed out on because they died, or an attempt to assign an equivalent if the disease didn't kill them but hurt their quality of life.
 Check out the scale.
 Sierra Leone's suffering from these infections is more than *70 times*